Get Started on EVM

 You can find the full interface definition in the Ramper Contracts Repo on Github.
 In short, your contract needs:

-function that returns the current price for a token - A
+• A price function that returns the current price for a token

-function that mints X tokens to a specified address - An
+• A mint function that mints X tokens to a specified address

-function that checks how many tokens a user can buy in their next transaction.
-You can implement custom logic to restrict per-wallet limits, per-transaction limits, and/or a cap on the total supply. - (ERC721 only) A
+• An availableTokens function that checks how many tokens a user can buy in their next transaction.
+You can implement custom logic to restrict per-wallet limits, per-transaction limits, and/or a cap on the total supply.

 If you already have your contract deployed, you can deploy a "bridge" contract that allows Ramper to interact with your custom functions.
 The interface is the same as above.